 - Start slow cooking after adding slit green chilies by covering the pan for around 1.5 hours.

-- Check in between and stir using a spatula as and when required and cook till the mutton soften.
+- Check in between and stir using a spatula as and when required, and cook till the mutton softens.

 - Serve Mutton Handi Kebab hot with your choice of bread.